TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/getting-started-python.md

 - A service implementation should be registered with the gRPC server.
 We register our *PythonDispatcher* class via *coprocess_object_pb2_grpc.add_DispatcherServicer_to_server(PythonDispatcher(), server)*.
 - Reflection can be enabled to allow clients to dynamically discover the services available at a gRPC server.
 We enabled our *Dispatcher* service to be discovered via *reflection.enable_server_reflection(SERVICE_NAMES, server)*.
 SERVICE_NAMES is a tuple containing the full names of two gRPC services: the *Dispatcher* service obtained by using the DESCRIPTOR field within the *coprocess_object_pb2* module and the other being the standard reflection service.
 - The server instance should be started via invoking and awaiting the *start* and *wait_for_termination* methods of the server instance.
 - A port may be configured for the server.
-In this example we configured an insecure port of 50051 on the server instance, *server.add_insecure_port(listen_addr)*.
-It is also possible to add a secure port via the *add_secure_port* method of the server instance, which accepts the port number in addition to an SSL certificate and key to enable TLS encryption.
+In this example we configured an insecure port of 50051 on the server instance via the [add_insecure_port function](https://grpc.github.io/grpc/python/grpc.html#grpc.Server.add_insecure_port).
+It is also possible to add a secure port via the [add_secure_port](https://grpc.github.io/grpc/python/grpc.html#grpc.Server.add_secure_port) method of the server instance, which accepts the port number in addition to an SSL certificate and key to enable TLS encryption.
 - The server instance can be stopped via its stop method.

 Finally, we will allow our server to terminate upon receipt of SIGTERM and SIGINT signals.
 To achieve this, append the source code listed below to the *async_server.py* file.